Money 101 Camp — Money and Adulting

-The cost of the camp is $150 if you sign up early by May 2.
-After May 2, the cost of the camp will go up to $175.
+The cost of the camp is $175.
 This includes the cost of all necessary materials, an online financial calculator, camp t-shirt, and Westminster merchandise (including a t-shirt, book bag, and more).

-A discount is available for households of Westminster College faculty, and staff.
-Email firstname.lastname@example.org to receive the discount code to use during registration.
+A discount is available for households of Westminster College faculty, staff, and alumni.
+Email email@example.com to receive the discount code to use during registration.

 For more information or questions about the camp, email firstname.lastname@example.org.